 While staying abreast of these developments can seem overwhelming, Intel’s predictable product release strategy simplifies it greatly.
 Keeping up with the upcoming releases is as simple as remembering “Tick, Tock.”

 No, we are not alluding to a grandfather clock.
 Instead, “Tick, Tock” indicates the rhythm of Intel’s alternating migration to more advanced processing technologies and more advanced fabrication processes.
 If all goes according to plan, Intel will have new versions of chips released roughly on a 2 to 3.5-year schedule.
 Getting used to this rhythm and what it typically brings can allow your application design to keep pace — or perhaps to even predict microarchitecture changes ahead.

 For instance, following the “Tick” transition of Nehalem to 32 nm Westmere builds back in 2010, Intel completely redesigned their processors to the Sandy Bridge microarchitecture.
-This new version, among other features, allowed for Hyper Threading processing that utilized separate cores in dynamic ways to increase processing speed even under heavy loads.
+This new version, among other features, allows for Hyper-Threading processing that utilizes separate cores in dynamic ways to increase processing speed even under heavy loads.

 After another “Tick” to 22nm Ivy Bridge processors, a “Tock” release of Haswell with DDR4 support and other features debuted.
 Then, like clockwork, a “Tick” shrinking of Haswell to 14nm was released, dubbed Broadwell.

-Understanding the logic and cadence of such a release schedule is crucial for software application developers that want to be able to offer the latest performance capabilities to their customers.
-UNICOM Engineering has nearly two decades of helping it’s clients to navigate and streamline the transition to next generation Intel microarchitecture.
-Between Intel’s predictability, our expertise and your diligent research, your application can be destined for great things.
+Understanding the logic and cadence of such a release schedule is crucial for software application developers who want to be able to offer the latest performance capabilities to their customers.
+UNICOM Engineering has nearly two decades of helping its clients to navigate and streamline the transition to next-generation Intel microarchitecture.
+Between Intel’s predictability, our expertise, and your diligent research, your application can be destined for great things. who